ammarhakim/gkyl-doc/source/processes/design-code.rst

 One of the most important general principles that one must always bear in mind when developing for Gkeyll is: **any code that's worth writing is worth writing (at least) twice**.

+Note that a :ref:`condensed form of this document <processDesignCodeCondensed>` also exists.
+Note, moreover, that when selecting appropriate design and code reviewers, you should choose from
+:ref:`these lists of designated Gkeyll personnel <processDesignCodeReviewers>` (i.e. the Gkeyll domain experts and members of the core Gkeyll architecture team).

 Do I really need a design review?
 ---------------------------------